Why Do Some People Have Sleep Apnea but Not Others?

 • Don’t smoke — As mentioned above, smokers are three times more likely to have OSA.

-If you have symptoms of sleep apnea, please call us at eos Sleep, (212) 873-6036, and schedule an appointment with Dr. Volpi.
+If you have symptoms of sleep apnea try drug treatment with Modafinil, you can through our simplified form or please call us at eos Sleep, (212) 873-6036, and schedule an appointment with Dr. Volpi.

 Leave a Comment